Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 Although your canine companion may feel at ease eating in your presence, they may not feel the same about other family members or guests visiting your house.

-When it comes to enjoying a meal or treat, your dog’s primary concern is likely maintaining a comfortable body temperature.
+When enjoying a meal or treat, your dog’s primary concern is likely maintaining a comfortable body temperature.

-If your actions do not produce the results you desire, you always have the option of seeking guidance on how to stop food aggression in dogs from a local trainer or your veterinarian.
+If your actions do not produce the desired results, you can always seek guidance on how to stop food aggression in dogs from a local trainer or your veterinarian.
 There are instances when the only thing required is a regular feeding schedule.